Jewels of Elizabeth II: Parures

 A parure is a set of matching jewellery to be used together which first became popular in 17th-century Europe.

 The Kent Demi-Parure

-This set of jewellery was owned by Queen Victoria’s mother, the Duchess of Kent.
+This set of jewellery was owned by Queen Victoria’s mother, the Duchess of Kent and Strathearn.
 The set consists of a necklace, three brooches, a pair of earrings, and a pair of haircombs.

 Brazil Parure

 The Brazil Parure is one of the newest items of jewellery in the collection.
 In 1953, the president and people of Brazil presented Elizabeth II with the coronation gift of a necklace and matching pendant earrings of aquamarines and diamonds.
 It had taken the jewellers Mappin & Webb an entire year to collect the perfectly matched stones.
 The necklace has nine large oblong aquamarines with an even bigger aquamarine pendant drop.
 Elizabeth II had the drop set in a more decorative diamond cluster and it is now detachable.
 She was so delighted with the gift that in 1957 she had a tiara made to match the necklace.
 The tiara is surmounted by three vertically set aquamarines.
 Seeing that she had so liked the original Coronation gift that she had a matching tiara made, the Government of Brazil decided to add to its gift, and in 1958 it presented her with a bracelet of oblong aquamarines set in a cluster of diamonds, and a square aquamarine and diamond brooch.